kennethlynne/generator-angular-xl/README.md

 });
 ```
 ### Component
-A component is basically a element directive that has been pre-bound to use a view located in `app/views/component/<component-name>/<component-name>.html`.
+A component is basically a element directive that by convention use a view located in `app/views/component/<component-name>/<component-name>.html`.
 This helps keep complexity low, and makes it easy to separate parts of your application into smaller and more maintainable parts.
+The view folder is configurable, and it is even possible to provide your own factory function for complete customizability.
 Generates a directive in `app/scripts/components` that uses a factory called `componentFactory` for convention over configuration.

 Example: